matseda/radix-html-scenario1/README.md

 * Get Docker - [Docker](https://docs.docker.com/install/)

 ### Run the app
-First you need to clone this repository using git clone
+First you need to get a local copy of this repository, this could be done using git clone

 ```
 git clone <repo-url>